 - Be realistic in your expectations about what a bunionectomy can accomplish.
 No physician can guarantee that a bunion won’t recur or that a patient will be absolutely

 pain free.
-Additionally, because of the complexity of the foot structures impacted by a bunion, patients may never be able to wear normal or slender shoes.
-Bunion surgery can reduce or eliminate the bone deformity, improve foot alignment and function, and prevent damage to other toes, but it does have its limitations.
+Additionally, because of the complexity of the foot structures impacted by bunions, patients may never be able to wear normal or slender shoes.
+Surgery for bunions can reduce or eliminate the bone deformity, improve foot alignment and function, and prevent damage to other toes, but it does have its limitations.
 Be sure you understand all the possibilities before opting for this surgery.